drxvmrz/apexsymm/README.md

 4. Run the calculation :)

-# 🧑‍💻 Build by yourself
+# 🧑‍💻 Build APEXSYMM by yourself

 To build a standalone GUI-application follow these steps: